Home Companies About

 Saturday, April 18, 2009

 Never heard of Edwards even though they've been around since 1950? yeah, me neither.
 Now, don't get me wrong, it's often the new guy on the block who has something to prove, and today, well, the "new" guy has brought something mighty unique to the table.
-For a mere $2.25 for 2 servings, I humbly present Edwards Singles (one of those new treats I mentioned in my monday post).
+For $2.25 for 2 servings, I humbly present Edwards Singles (one of those new treats I mentioned in my monday post).

 Now I saw 2 or 3 varieties of singles and I decided to start with the turtle one.
 I couldn't resist for two reaons.
 1) it said NEW! and 2) it's unique.
 It's funny because they could have "embellished" the picture on the box, but I feel it's actually a pretty acurate image. (hahahahaha, I just typoed "accurate", how ironic....that's what I get for staring at the box and not my monitor.).
 Ok, let's run with the pictures.